-A Bear market is the opposite and economy is under a recessionary phase over a long period of time and stock prices are plummeting rapidly.
-Stock selection becomes very difficult and investors focus on making money by selling of stocks (short selling).
-Though one with a pessimistic opinion is called as someone with a ‘bearish outlook’, many anticipate such a situation to be temporary and indications of revival stage being around the corner.
+A bear market is the opposite, and the economy is under a recessionary phase over a long period, and stock prices are plummeting rapidly.
+Stock selection becomes very difficult, and investors focus on making money by selling stocks (short selling)(short Selling)Short Selling is a trading strategy designed to make quick gains by speculating on the falling prices of financial security.
+It is done by borrowing the security from a broker and selling it in the market and thereafter repurchasing the security once the prices have fallen..
+Though one with a pessimistic opinion is called someone with a ‘bearish outlook,’ many anticipate such a situation as temporary and indications of the revival stage being around the corner.

-What is Bull Market?
+What is a Bull Market?

-This situation is defined as a marketplace whereby the prices of listed securities are continuously rising due to favorable macro economic scenario or improved internal circumstances of the firm or sector.
-In general, the terminology is applicable towards stocks but it does also get referenced to other asset classes such as Bonds, FOREX, and Commodities etc. Since the laws of demand and supply influence the market, prices in financial markets will increase when the supply of stock falls and vice-versa.
-Certain important facts are:
+This situation is defined as a marketplace whereby the prices of listed securitiesListed SecuritiesListed security refers to a financial instrument such as stocks, bonds, derivatives, etc., registered with and readily tradable on the stock exchanges like NASDAQ and NYSE. are continuously rising due to favorable macroeconomic scenarios or improved internal circumstances of the firm or sector.
+In general, the terminology is applicable towards stocks, but it does also get referenced to other asset classAsset ClassAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
+Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples. such as Bonds, FOREX, and Commodities, etc. Since the laws of demand and supply influence the market, prices in financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. will increase when the supply of stock falls and vice-versa.
+Specific essential facts are:

-- Bull markets are preceded by Investor confidence, positive expectations and general optimism in the market
+- Bull markets are preceded by Investor confidence, positive expectations, and general optimism in the market.

 It is to be noted that “Bull Markets” typically have four phases indicating its life-cycle:

 - In the first stage, one is reviving from the pessimistic approach left behind due to the bearishBearishBearish market refers to an opinion where the stock market is likely to go down or correct shortly.
 It is predicted in consideration of events that are happening or are bound to happen which would drag down the prices of the stocks in the market. market scenario.
-The prices are low and investor sentiment is quite weak.
+The prices are low, and investor sentiment is quite weak.

-- The second phase ignites a revival of stock prices, earnings by corporates and trading activity picking up with the economic indicatorsEconomic IndicatorsSome economic indicators are GDP, Exchange Rate Stability, Risk Premiums, Crude Oil Prices etc. performing at above average levels.
+- The second phase ignites a revival of stock prices, earnings by corporates, and trading activity picking up with the economic indicatorsEconomic IndicatorsSome economic indicators are GDP, Exchange Rate Stability, Risk Premiums, Crude Oil Prices etc. performing at above-average levels.

 - In the third phase, market indexes and securities touch new trading peaks.
-Security trading continues to rise and dividend yields fall low indicating sufficient liquidity in the market.
+Security trading continues to rise, and dividend yieldsDividend YieldsDividend yield ratio is the ratio of a company's current dividend to its current share price.
+It represents the potential return on investment for a given stock. fall low, indicating sufficient liquidity in the market.

-One of the popular instances of a Bull market is ‘The Long Bull Market of 1920’s’ which was fuelled by the economic boom and prosperity which bought in Consumerism in the USA, easy availability of credit facilitiesCredit FacilitiesCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. , and increased opportunities for leverage.
-The situation was so optimistic that stocks were purchased on Margins i.e. stocks purchased on loaned money.
+One of the popular instances of a Bull market is ‘The Long Bull Market of 1920’s’, which was fuelled by the economic boom and prosperity which bought in Consumerism in the USA, easy availability of credit facilitiesCredit FacilitiesCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. , and increased opportunities for leverage.
+The situation was so optimistic that stocks were purchased on Margins, i.e., stocks purchased on loaned money.

 What is Bear Market?